Resident234/php.net/pages/www.php.net_features.connection-handling.php.md

 function abort()
 {
      if(connection_aborted())
-           unlink(&apos;file.ini&apos;);
+           unlink('file.ini');
 }
-register_shutdown_function(&apos;abort&apos;);
+register_shutdown_function('abort');
 ?>
 ```

-actually it will delete file in apaches&apos;s root dir so if you want to unlink file in your script&apos;s dir on abort or write to it you have to store directory
+actually it will delete file in apaches's root dir so if you want to unlink file in your script's dir on abort or write to it you have to store directory

 ```